HaikuArchives/BGhostView/README.md

 ============

 - Ghostscript (tested with versions 9 and up)
-- XPMTranslator (for the toolbar icons)
 - libprefs

-Ghostscript and libprefs are available in Haikuports and installable as usual. xpm_translator currently isn't, due to licensing problems (the original author did not specify a license for it).
+Ghostscript and libprefs are available in Haikuports and installable as usual.
-Ideally the icons should be replaced with HVIF ones.

 Installation
 ============